Dennis Martínez's perfect game

-On Sunday, July 28, 1991, Dennis Martínez of the Montreal Expos pitched the 13th perfect game in Major League Baseball history, blanking the Los Angeles Dodgers 2-0 at Dodger Stadium.
+On July 28, 1991, Dennis Martínez of the Montreal Expos pitched the 13th perfect game in Major League Baseball history, blanking the Los Angeles Dodgers 2-0 at Dodger Stadium.
 A native of Granada, Nicaragua, Martínez became the first pitcher born outside of the United States to pitch a perfect game.
-(He has since been joined by Venezuela native Félix Hernández, who pitched a perfect game in 2012.)
+(He has since been joined by Venezuela native Félix Hernández, who pitched a perfect game in 2012, and Dominican Republic native Domingo Germán, who pitched his perfect game in 2023.)
 The perfect game also made the Dodgers, the losing team in Tom Browning's perfect game in 1988, the first team to be on the losing end of consecutive perfect games; they have since been joined by the Tampa Bay Rays, who were the losing team in Mark Buehrle's perfect game in 2009 and Dallas Braden's perfect game the following year.
 After completing the perfect game, Martínez slowly walked into the Dodger Stadium dugout, sat down by himself and cried.

 The perfect game is the last of four no-hitters in Montreal Expos history, Bill Stoneman having pitched two, in 1969 (the franchise's inaugural season, and only nine games into its history) and 1972, and Charlie Lea in 1981.
 After the 2004 season, the franchise moved to Washington, D.C., where it became the Washington Nationals, and would not record the first no-hitter in its Washington history until Jordan Zimmermann no-hit the Miami Marlins on September 28, 2014.